Free delivery on orders over €150

 Table of contents

 We all suffer from a bad taste in the mouth or bad breath from time to time.
 In the morning when you wake up or after eating onion or garlic, for example.
-Drinking alcohol and smoking also give you less fresh breath.
+Drinking alcohol, smoking and possible tonsil stones also give you less fresh breath.
 Some people experience unpleasant breath odour more often.
 This can feel very unpleasant when engaging in social activities.
 But what causes bad breath?

 “Why does my breath smell bad even after brushing?”, is a common question.
 Do you suffer from bad breath even after brushing?
 This is also known as halitosis.
 If you have eaten or drunk something that causes foul breath, you suffer from temporary halitosis.
 Some people suffer from bad breath all day long.
 This can happen without them even realising it.
 Such chronic bad breath is called halitosis.
 About 15 per cent of people suffer from it.